ThordisME/HERM/README.md

 # T-502-HERM: Simulation

 The cafe.ipynb and cafe.py fines in the main directory (the one you're in currently) are the final versions of each file.
-Disregard whetever's in each of our designated folders.
+Ignore whetever's in each of our designated folders.

 ### Subject Matter: A café